 Leigh Nathanson is a partner at the law firm Boies Schiller Flexner, where she has a complex commercial litigation practice focusing on antitrust, banking law, and class actions.
 Leigh graduated from Harvard with a degree in History and Literature and received a law degree from New York University School of Law.

-Vikram is the Vice President of Investment Banking in Technology, Media and Telecom at Bank of America/Merrill Lynch.
+Vikram is the Vice President of Investment Banking in Technology, Media and Telecom at Lazard.
 Vikram graduated from University of Chicago with a degree in economics and received his masters in Finance and Strategy from University of Michigan’s Ross School of Business.

 Joseph Ortega is a litigation associate at the law firm Gibson, Dunn & Crutcher LLP, where he focuses on general commercial litigation, employment, and class action law.
 Joe graduated summa cum laude with a degree in Accounting and Finance from Creighton University and earned a law degree cum laude from New York University School of Law.